BareSquare/interview-rubyapp-JWQKG/README.md

 Each movie is described by genres, runtime, ratings, cast, directors and writers.
 Moreover, there should be a page for each "participant" (cast, writer or director) displaying the movies he/she got involved, as well as stats like average ratings etc.

 A colleague of yours implemented the first deliverable.
 It is your job to review the code before the launch.

-Your tasks include:
+Your task is:

-- To provide a written code review on the project (in English).
+- To provide a written code review on the project.
 Comment on correctness, performance, coding style and anything else you think may be wrong with it.

-- To rewrite parts of the project (if needed) so that you improve negative points you found in the previous task.
-Please keep in mind that the quality of the code has to be what you'd consider _production ready_.
+- ~~To rewrite parts of the project (if needed) so that you improve negative points you found in the previous task.
+Please keep in mind that the quality of the code has to be what you'd consider _production ready_.~~